Parenting: How Do You Know if You’re Doing it Right?

-If you’ve read my recent posts it’s no secret that my household has been struggling.
-Last week I was asking myself what level of hell I was on, crying on the way home from work, and being a royal bitch to my husband because there’s really no better outlet then him – even if I know good and well it’s not right, and it’s unfair.
-Bless that tall red headed man of mine!
+If you read this post, or even this post then it’s no secret that my household has been struggling.
+Last week I was asking myself what level of hell I was on, crying on the way home from work, and being a royal bitch to my husband because there’s really no better outlet than him – even if I know it’s not right, and unfair.
+Bless that tall red-headed man of mine!
 Over the course of 9 days I went to bed questioning my ability to parent my kids the best way I could.
 Am I doing it right?
 Am I going to screw them up forever?
-Will ‘A’ remember the time I snapped at her at bed time for stalling, in 20 years?
-There is really no way of knowing and the unknown can be scary!
+Will ‘A’ remember the time I snapped at her at bed time for stalling in 20 years?
+There is no way of knowing and the unknown can be scary!

 But hey!
 We made it!
-The storm has passed and we were able to enjoy a well-deserved, family fun weekend together.
-We went to a city Halloween event where the kids were able to wear their insanely cute costumes and of course they got candy (that we didn’t need), we had a fantastic dinner at the new Chipotle in town – shout out to one of my best friends, Maria for letting me have a meal from start to finish while she wrangled my little hulk baby, H. Following dinner we had ice cream, and then the little girl and I finished off the night with the one and only movie, Ghostbusters 2.
+The storm has passed and we were able to enjoy a well-deserved, family weekend together.
+We went to a city Halloween event where the kids were able to wear their insanely cute costumes, and of course they got candy (that we didn’t need), we had a delicious dinner at the new Chipotle in town – shout out to my best friend, Maria for allowing me to have a meal from start to finish while she wrangled my little hulk baby, H. Following dinner we had ice cream, and then ‘A’ and I finished off the night with the one and only, Ghostbusters 2 movie.
 It felt great to watch my kids laugh with their friends and just enjoy themselves.